digiscot/digiscot-website/pages/resources.md

   </div>
 </form>

-For people who aren't able to search online, the same information is available from a freephone helpline: 0800 771234.
+For people who aren't able to search online, the same information is available by calling 0300 004 1000.

+The directory supports the Scottish Government's [Let's Get On](http://www.letsgeton.scot/) campaign.